-Before you shift traffic to a new site, you’ll want to make sure its functionality works as expected, and that it is as performant and secure as possible.
-Part of this will happen continuously during development, in a non-production environment, but tests just prior to launch are also recommended.
+Before shifting traffic to a new site, make sure the site is working as expected, and that it is as performant and secure as possible.
+In general, continuous performance checks should occur during development on a non-production environment, but tests on a production environment just before launch are also recommended.

-In addition to testing backend (server and wp-admin) functionality, you’ll want to look at the frontend (desktop and mobile browsers) to ensure it functions as expected.
-If anything appears broken or is not working as expected, you might want to take a deeper look at your output and see which errors or warnings need to be addressed.
+Test the front end of a site (desktop and mobile browsers) as well as the back end (server and WordPress Admin) functionality to ensure the site functions as expected.
+If anything appears broken or is not working as expected, utilize the browser’s inspector tools and VIP’s debugging resources to determine which errors or warnings need to be addressed.

 - Create a post as a user with the “editor” role